 For details on how to integrate your parser with the PA 1 lexer, you may wish to read Section 2.2.8 (Java CUP Compatibility) of the JFlex documentation, and Section 5 (Scanner Interface) of the Java CUP documentation.
 In essence, you must replace the sym.java file in the lexer module with the sym.java automatically generated by Java CUP.
-Also, you must either replace the Token class with java\cup.runtime.Symbol, or make Token a subclass of java\cup.runtime.Symbol.
+Also, you must either replace the Token class with java_cup.runtime.Symbol, or make Token a subclass of java_cup.runtime.Symbol.

-To simplify these steps, I have provided a PA2 starter project on the website.
-Even if you choose to use your own lexer code, you should use this project, since it contains additional configuration details to enable it to generate CUP parsers.
+To simplify these steps, I have provided a PA2 Starter project on the website.
+Even if you choose to use your own lexer code, you may wish to begin with this project because it contains additional configuration details to enable it to generate CUP parsers.
+Simply copy your source in ic.flex once you have it set up.